-- (1) The amounts shown in column (f) reflect the minimum number of shares of Quaker Houghton common stock that will be paid under the Company's LTIP pursuant to PSUs, which amounts are 20% of the maximum amounts shown in column (h).
+- The amounts shown in column (f) reflect the minimum number of shares of Quaker Houghton common stock that will be paid under the Company's LTIP pursuant to PSUs, which amounts are 20% of the maximum amounts shown in column (h).
 The amounts shown in column (h) are 200% of each target amount shown in column (g).
 The value or maturation of a PSU award is determined by performance over a three-year period based on relative total shareholder return against a pre-determined peer group.
-The actual number of common shares to be awarded to the Named Executive Officers, if any, will not be determined until the vesting date (March 30, 2023), based on an achievement percentage of actual performance at the end of the performance period multiplied by each Named Executive Officer's respective target PSU award. - (2) The amounts shown in column (i) for awards granted on March 30, 2020 reflect the number of shares of time-based restricted stock awarded under the LTIP with full vesting on March 30, 2023.
-Under the LTIP, with respect to the 2020-2022 performance period, Mr. Barry received a long-term incentive grant consisting of 5,647 shares of time-based restricted stock; Ms. Hall received 731 shares of time-based restricted stock; Messrs.
-Berquist, Bijlani and Platzer each received 634 shares of time-based restricted stock. - (3) The amounts shown in column (j) reflect the combination of incentive and non-qualified options which were issued under the LTIP.
-These options vest one-third in three consecutive annual installments, commencing on March 30, 2021. - (4) With respect to the awards granted on March 30, 2020 under the provisions of the LTIP, the exercise price of the option is equal to the fair market value, which is defined as the last reported sale price on the grant date. - (5) The amounts included in column (I) represent the full grant date fair value of the awards computed in accordance with FASB ASC Topic 718 excluding the effect of estimated forfeitures.
-Assumptions used in the calculation of these amounts are described in Note 8 of Notes to Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
+The actual number of common shares to be awarded to the Named Executive Officers, if any, will not be determined until the vesting date (March 15, 2024), based on an achievement percentage of actual performance at the end of the performance period multiplied by each Named Executive Officer's respective target PSU award. - The amounts shown in column (i) for awards granted on March 15, 2021, or on other dates as indicated in column (b) reflect the number of shares of time-based restricted stock (which is in the form of RSUs for Mr. Platzer) awarded under the LTIP with full vesting on March 15, 2024 (or on October 13, 2022, with respect to time-based restricted stock awarded to Mr. Tometich on October 13, 2021).
+Under the LTIP, with respect to the 2021-2023 performance period, on March 15, 2021, Mr. Barry received a longterm incentive grant consisting of 3,310 shares of time-based restricted stock; Ms. Hall received 462 shares of time-based restricted stock (a portion of which was forfeited upon her departure from the Company on April 18, 2021); Mr. Hostetter received 252 shares of time-based restricted stock; Messrs.
+Berquist, Bijlani and Platzer each received 367 shares of time-based restricted stock (367 RSUs for Mr. Platzer).
+On April 19, 2021, Mr. Hostetter received an additional 162 shares of time-based restricted stock.
+On October 13, 2021, Mr. Tometich received 3,775 shares of time-based restricted stock, Mr. Berguist received an additional 992 shares of time-based restricted stock, and Mr. Bijlani received an additional 431 shares of time-based restricted stock. - The amounts shown in column (j) reflect the combination of incentive and non-qualified options which were issued under the LTIP.
+These options vest one-third in three consecutive annual installments, commencing on March 15, 2022. - With respect to the awards granted under the provisions of the LTIP, the exercise price of the option is equal to the fair market value, which is defined as the last reported sale price on the grant date.

+- (5) The amounts included in column (I) represent the full grant date fair value of the awards computed in accordance with FASB ASC Topic 718 excluding the effect of estimated forfeitures.
+Assumptions used in the calculation of these amounts are described in Note 8 of Notes to Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021. - (6) Reflects grant made upon appointment of Mr. Tometich as CEO. - (7) Reflects grant made upon appointment of Mr. Hostetter as CFO. - (8) These columns show the potential payment range under the 2021 Annual Cash Incentive Plan.
+For additional information, see "Compensation Discussion and Analysis Annual Cash Incentive Bonus."
+The cash incentive payment range is generally from 0% to 200% of target.
+There is no threshold or equivalent for these awards.
+The actual amount paid out under the 2021 AIP is paid out in early 2022 and presented in the Summary Compensation Table in the column entitled "Non-Equity Incentive Compensation."